-- Instead of broadcasting to find out who has the block, keep track of copies in the directory. - Invalidation requests must be sent (individually) to all sharers; can you explain why this doesn't render the protocol too slow? - Used with distributed shared memory (DSM) multiprocessors - Can scale to tens or hundreds of processors.
+- Instead of broadcasting to find out who has the block, keep track of copies in the directory. - Invalidation requests must be sent (individually) to all sharers; can you explain why this doesn't render the protocol too slow?
+Because most blocks that are shared heavily will be read only; read/write blocks aren't shared heavily, because if they were, there'd be too much serialization and/or coherence misses. - · Used with distributed shared memory (DSM) multiprocessors - · Can scale to tens or hundreds of processors.